catoaune/blog/_posts/2014-11-26-vagrant-quickstart.md

 ```

-* And read and use the properties:
+* Then read and use properties:

 ```ruby
 ...